IceCube Neutrino Observatory: Construction

 Construction was completed on 17 December 2010.
 The total cost of the project was $279 million.

+IceCube's first upgrade since 2010 (completed in February 2026) added five more closely spaced and denser instrumented strings of light sensors at bottom center of the 86 existing strings, increasing the count of sensors already embedded in the ice by additional 600+ newer enhanced sensors and calibration instruments.
+Two new types of light sensors, the multi-PMT digital optical module (mDOM) and the “Dual optical sensors in an Ellipsoid Glass for Gen2,” (D-Egg), having two to three times more sensitivity than existing sensors were added during the upgrade - besides also deploying two seismometers beneath the Antarctic ice which are the deepest in the world.

-As of 2024, plans for further upgrades to the array are in the federal approval process.
-If approved, the detectors for IceCube2 will each be eight times the size of those already emplaced.
+The 2026 IceCube upgrade is labelled as "a stepping stone" to a future IceCube-Gen2, which, if materializes, would enhance the observatory instrumentation by 8x times.
+As of 2026, plans for further upgrades to the array are in the federal approval process.
+If approved, the detectors for IceCube-Gen2 will each be eight times the size of those already emplaced.
 The observatory will be able to detect more sources of particles, and discern their properties more finely at both lower and higher energy levels.